One-on-one meeting templates: 3 free downloadable agendas

 Difficult conversation one-on-one meeting template

 Not all one-on-one meetings are routine, where you set priorities, give constructive feedback, and celebrate wins.
 Sometimes, one-on-ones are called to address a specific team member’s actions or attitudes and should be handled differently.
-The one-on-one difficult conversation meeting template includes extra guidance on preparing for a difficult or sensitive conversation with an employee.
-It has talking points with expert tips to structure the conversation to ensure a positive outcome.

 1. Establish the objective (5 minutes)